 We don’t do that.
-And yet by almost every metric, we continue to grow, or at least hold our own
+And yet, we continue to grow, or at least hold our own

 Here is why I think that is true: Zion is the largest non-Roman Catholic church in town that is dedicated to confessional, traditional worship and teaching.
 I believe that – more than anything – this is our biggest strength.
 Our identity is found in Jesus, not in the cool fad of the day.
 Our teachings come from the Word of God, not the words of the world.
 Our style of worship and education is timeless.
 It has truly stood the test of many centuries of time.

 The great temptation of a church today is to bend to the will of the world, and to give itching ears what they want to hear.
 The temptation is there because the devil is also there, telling church leaders that such “flexibility” will bring in the numbers.
 But according to demographic research, the more flexible, loose, and liberal a denomination’s teachings, the faster their decline.
 Sure, there are anecdotal examples of individual congregations that beat the odds for a while.
 Usually, that involves a cult of personality – and when the personality leading the church leaves, so do the people.
 It is churches like ours that are not built on personalities, but on the solid, unchanging Word of God that have stood and will continue to stand the test of time.